 When is the best time to spay or neuter my pet?
 We recommend spaying or neutering every pet, and we recommend spaying or neutering your non-breeding pet around 6 months.
 This recommendation may vary based on each individual pet.
 Please schedule an appointment to discuss spaying or neutering your pet with one of our veterinarians.

 How often does my pet need a Rabies vaccination?
-The first Rabies shot your pet receives is good for 1 year.
+The first Rabies vaccine your pet receives is good for 1 year.
 Subsequent canine Rabies vaccinations immunize your pet for 1- 3 years depending upon the vaccine your pet receives.
-Dogs are required by Maryland State Law to be vaccinated against Rabies.
+Dogs, cats and ferrets are required by Maryland State Law to be vaccinated against Rabies.
 For cats, we use feline-exclusive rabies vaccines which are good for 1 year.